Best German City Names: 200+ Historic & Imaginary Ideas

 Goldental

-Golden valley, evoking prosperous farmlands where autumn wheat fields shimmer in late afternoon light
+Golden valley, suggesting prosperous farmlands and autumn wheat fields

 Himmelspforte